 In Part II of our series on the Most Common Injuries in Yoga and How You Can Avoid Them, we’ll be taking a look at the lower back.
 It is a pretty common area of injury in yoga.
 It’s more likely, though, that a student has a non-yoga related low back injury from activities in their daily lives.
 Awareness of the mechanisms described later will help to mitigate any injury in class and provide information not to exacerbate any pre-existing conditions.

 Given my education and experience as a Chiropractor, I had a lot to write about this subject.
 It will be divided into two parts: in part A we’ll look into the prevalence and mechanisms of how a student can injure their low back in a class.
 In part B, we’ll look more into how twisting postures can be injurious, and offer some yoga and knowledge that is effective for treating lower back pain.

 Lower Back Pain Prevalence

-In yoga we looooove to stretch!
+In yoga, we love to stretch!
 That sensation of length is probably half the reason why many of us hit our mats.
 If something on our body hurts, as a yogi, our first instinct is to jump right into stretching it.
 That makes it temporarily feel good, long, and full of bliss, (hell, it might even better the alignment of your chakras haha).
-This sensation is often short lived, and we often go back into hurting a few hours later, or needing to stretch the area again, because sometimes areas of our body don’t quite need length/stretching.
+This sensation is often short-lived, and we usually go back into hurting a few hours later, or needing to stretch the area again, because sometimes areas of our body don’t quite need length/stretching.

 Ponder this question: